jose-ambrosioo/system_administration_using_linux/README.md

 <br>[root@kwanza /]# useradd –p admin_intern –d /nishome/admin_intern admin_
 intern -c 'Admin_intern' admin_intern

-<br>NIS user passwords have been configured
+NIS user passwords have been configured
 <br>[root@kwanza]# passwd usuario

-<br>Configured 3 NIS user accounts to expire on 2018-06-20
+Configured 3 NIS user accounts to expire on 2018-06-20
 <br>[root@kwanza]# chage -E 2018-06-20 ana
 <br>[root@kwanza]# chage -l ana
 <br>Account expires : Jun 20, 2018
 <br>[root@kwanza]# chage -E 2018-06-20 maria
 <br>[root@ kwanza]# chage -E 2018-06-20 teresa

-<br>So that NIS users' home directories can be mounted on NIS client machines we export /nishome via NFS
+So that NIS users' home directories can be mounted on NIS client machines we export /nishome via NFS
 <br>[root@kwanza]# nano /etc/exports
 /nishome *(rw)

-<br>To allow the primary NIS server database to be transferred to the NIS
+To allow the primary NIS server database to be transferred to the NIS
 <br>Slaves:
 <br>[root@kwanza]# nano /var/yp/Makefile
 <br>NOPUSH=false

-<br>The database has been updated
+The database has been updated
 <br>[root@kwanza]# make -C /var/yp

-<br>NOTE: Whenever a user is added, we must update the server database
+NOTE: Whenever a user is added, we must update the server database
 <br>NIS doing:
 <br>[root@kwanza]# make -C /var/yp

-<br>NOTE2: When resetting the password of a user created without a password, delete the encrypted password in the
+NOTE2: When resetting the password of a user created without a password, delete the encrypted password in the
 <br>/etc/shadow file on NIS server

 **Security**

-<br>To allow only the admin user to invoke the “su” command on any machine or server, on all machines, the “wheel” group was defined as the owner of the su command:
+To allow only the admin user to invoke the “su” command on any machine or server, on all machines, the “wheel” group was defined as the owner of the su command:
 <br>[root@kwanza /]# chgrp wheel /bin/su

-<br>Changed the permissions of /bin/su
+Changed the permissions of /bin/su
 <br>[root@kwanza /]# chmod u=rws,g=rwx,o= /bin/su

-<br>The user “admin” was added to the “wheel” group
+The user “admin” was added to the “wheel” group
 <br>[root@kwanza /]# usermod –G wheel admin

-<br>So that the user “admin_intern” only has permission to restart Apache Web Server (httpd restart) on the kwanza server and for users admin and admin_intern have additional privileges, the following was added to the file:
+So that the user “admin_intern” only has permission to restart Apache Web Server (httpd restart) on the kwanza server and for users admin and admin_intern have additional privileges, the following was added to the file:
 <br>[root@kwanza /]# visudo
 <br>admin_intern kwanza.bestsoft.com=/sbin/service httpd restart
 <br>admin ALL=(ALL) ALL
 <br>admin_intern ALL=(ALL) ALL

-<br>So that only the two administrator accounts, admin and admin_intern, and root can login to the kwanza and lombe servers, the /etc/ssh/sshd_config file was edited in the mentioned servers, and the following lines were added:
+So that only the two administrator accounts, admin and admin_intern, and root can login to the kwanza and lombe servers, the /etc/ssh/sshd_config file was edited in the mentioned servers, and the following lines were added:
 <br>[root@kwanza /]# nano /etc/ssh/sshd_config
 <br>AllowUsers admin admin_intern root
 <br>DenyUsers joao ana vasco maria teresa
 <br>PermitRootLogin yes

-<br>“lombe” server configuration
+“lombe” server configuration
 <br>lombe server partition table
 ![image](https://github.com/jose-ambrosioo/system_administration_using_linux/assets/59221796/36421297-6a9c-4dde-817a-716188325630)

-<br>Static hostname/IP
+Static hostname/IP
 <br>Nome da máquina “lombe.bestsoft.com”
 <br>IP da máquina “192.168.10.2”

 **YUM/FTP**
 **FOR RHEL 6 REPOSITORY**

-<br>The DVD Drive was mounted where the RHEL 6 image was located
+The DVD Drive was mounted where the RHEL 6 image was located
 <br>[root@lombe ~]# mount /dev/cdrom /media

-<br>We went to the directory where the DVD Drive with the RHEL6 image was mounted and to the Packages directory and installed the following packages
+We went to the directory where the DVD Drive with the RHEL6 image was mounted and to the Packages directory and installed the following packages
 <br>[root@lombe ~]# cd /media/RHEL-6.6\ Server.x86_64/Packages/
 <br>[root@lombe ~]# rpm -ivh vsftpd*

-<br>The repository folder “/var/ftp/pub/repo” was automatically created after installing FTP
+The repository folder “/var/ftp/pub/repo” was automatically created after installing FTP

-<br>The file containing the YUM settings has been edited
+The file containing the YUM settings has been edited
 <br>[root@lombe ~]# nano /etc/yum.repos.d/rhel-source.repo
 <br>[rhel-source]
 <br>name=Red Hat Enterprise Linux $releasever - $basearch - Source